OpenVoiceOS/community-docs/docs/ht_intro.md

 # How Do I???
-This section is provided as a basic QnA for common questions.
+This section is provided as a basic Q&A for common questions.

 [How do I - Skills](ht_skills.md)